 Bee Trading Cards were created as part of the Bumble Domicile exhibit.

-Bee Trading Cards, Series 1 (24 cards) are available from The Pollinator Partnership (pollinator.org) at their online book store.
+Bee Trading Cards, Series 1 (24 cards) are sold through The Pollinator Partnership at their online shop.

 Resonating Bodies Bee Trading Cards explore the lives of native bees through “superpowers”, “lifestyles”, “copycats” and “meet the bees” series.
 The cards feature macro photography and colour-coded DNA barcode snippets of some local bumble bee, leaf cutter (Megachile) and mason bee (Osmia) species.
 DNA barcode snippets – which are short sequences of mitochondrial DNA translated into coloured stripes – form the border of cards of specific bees and can be visually compared to one another by aligning the cards.
 These DNA bardcodes serve as a metaphor for biodiversity and evolving strategies of pollinators, and by extension, of all living things.
 They also reflect our ability to perceive and better understand, with the aid of technology, some genetic aspects local biodiversity – reflected in native pollinators whom we can also observe in the habitats around us (more at About colour-coded DNA barcodes).